Chick Evans: Evans Scholars Foundation

 After his wins in 1916, Evans was given several thousand dollars in royalties for recording golf instructions for the Brunswick Record Company, and in 1921 he received royalties from a golf book.
 If he had accepted this money Evans would have lost his amateur status.
 His mother suggested that he put the money to good use by sponsoring a scholarship fund for caddies.

 Evans, who was unable to finish his own matriculation at Northwestern University, recalled that his mother "wouldn't think of accepting my money unless we could arrange it to be trusted to furnish educations for deserving qualified caddies."
 He said his mother "pointed out that the money came from golf and thus should go back into golf -- It was all her dream -- her idea."

 Evans went to the Western Golf Association (WGA), an organization that ran the golf championships in the Midwest, to get their support for his scholarship.
 By 1930, the Evans Scholars Foundation had formed and two caddies, Harold Fink and Jim McGinnis, were named the first two Evans Scholars.

 Chick Evans' long friendship with Chicago tax attorney, Carleton Blunt, had proved to be the catalyst for launching the Evans Scholars Foundation.
 Blunt, an avid golfer and philanthropist, supported Evans' vision for helping caddies attend colleges and universities across the country by raising the necessary funds for decades.

 The criteria used to choose the recipients were scholarship, fellowship and leadership.
 Since that time, over 10,600 caddies have become Evans Scholars and attained college educations.
 The Evans scholarship program continues today as the largest scholarship organization in sports and the largest privately funded scholarship program in the United States.

 Evans Scholarship houses exist at the following Universities: University of Colorado, University of Illinois, Northwestern University, Marquette University, University of Wisconsin, Purdue University, Ohio State University, Northern Illinois University, University of Missouri, Indiana University, University of Michigan, Michigan State University, Miami University and the University of Minnesota.

-On February 19, 2014 the Evans Scholars Foundation announced their plans to build a new chapter house at the University of Oregon.
+On February 19, 2014, the Evans Scholars Foundation announced their plans to build a new chapter house at the University of Oregon.
 It is the first new Scholarship House in 27 years.
 In addition to those universities at which houses exist, scholarship recipients attend several other universities around the country.
 More than 800 caddies currently attend college on an Evans Scholarship.

 Death and legacy

-Evans died on November 6, 1979 at age 89.
+Evans died on November 6, 1979, at age 89, and was buried at Memorial Park Cemetery in Skokie, Illinois.
 His wife, Esther, had died in 1967 after 40 years of marriage.
 They had no children.
 The Chick Evans Golf Course in Morton Grove, a north suburb of Chicago, is named in his honor.